 The expectations from the testers are to develop a test strategy that not only allows them to test the software more thoroughly but also gives all stakeholders confidence in the product’s quality.
 The most important component of this phase is to develop a plan.
 During implementation, the developing software product should be error-free, long-lasting, and well-liked by its customers.

 There are different types of tests that can be performed in different test environments.
 The QA team will take all the test data into the account and ensure a seamless testing method initiates.
-The testing types are unit testing, performance testing, security testing, integration testing, smoke testing, regression testing, load testing, cross-platform testing, and more.
+The testing types are unit testing, system testing, user acceptance testing, performance testing, security testing, integration testing, smoke testing, regression testing, load testing, cross-platform testing, and more.
 Each one can be performed in a unique staging environment.

 The quality assurance process ensures to meet all the needs and perform all the required tests.
 This can have two types of testing- Manual Testing and Automated Testing.

-In manual tests, all the testing scenarios take place manually.
+In manual tests, all the test scenarios take place manually.
 Test automation engineers generate test automation scenarios throughout the test design stage when test automation is in scope.
-In addition, the test environment is set up for the execution of test cases.
+In addition, the test environment is set up for the test execution.
 In terms of hardware, software, and network configurations, operating system settings, accessible databases, project documentation, and other features, the test environment should closely resemble the production environment.

 In this process, developers perform Unit tests at the beginning of the testing process.
 There is a bug tracking system designed by a QA engineer for each test case execution.
 This will streamline the bugs management and tracing will get easier.
 This will allow users to apply tests in each section and the end results received will manage the overall quality control of your apps.

 Every team member and test manager will perform different necessary testing activities.